 Blackburn with Darwen

 Led by Blackburn with Darwen Council, the Schools Linking Programme was established in 2017 and is steadily growing; in the 2019/20 academic year we brought together an amazing 56 classes (0ver 1,400 pupils)!
 There is a real commitment from teachers and head teachers, working in partnership with the local authority, to bring students together across the district.
+Although we have had to pause during the pandemic, we are excited to be re-launching our virtual linking programme in September 2021, ready for linking in the 2021/22 academic year.

 The Redeemer CE Primary and St Matthew’s CE Primary Schools